SQUARE-WAVES/theWorks/README.md

 #what kind of stuff can I put in a config?

-configs have 2 basic units, *values* which are injected without any kind of change, and *plugins* which are functions that are executed with a hash of options passed int, and their results are placed in as the dependency.
+configs have 2 basic units, *values* which are injected without any kind of change, and *plugins* which are functions that are executed with a hash of options passed in, and their results are placed in as the dependency.

 ##how do I configure a value?